-Master of Science Program in Computer Science (120 ECTS)
+Master's Programme in Computer Science (120 ECTS)

 Today Computing Science is a huge field including topics such as programming languages, algorithms and complexity, data structures, intelligent systems, distributed systems and network technology.
 Over the fifty years that computer science has existed, it has come too defined as the technology of our time.
 Computers are integrated into many parts of our society and scientific field continues to develop at an astonishing pace.
 New technologies are constantly is constantly being introduced and the existing ones become obsolete.